lengushuru/portfolio11/README.md

 # 📖 portfolio website <a name="about-project"></a>

-**portfolio website** is a css and html project to help understand HTML and CSS in a project based way.
+**portfolio website** This is a site to highlight my experiences as a software developer.

 ## 🛠 Built With <a name="built-with"></a>